 Potential Other Benefit or Disadvantage Relevant Information Patients' ability to achieve major life goals related to education, work, or family life Children with LI and EJ-MLD typically lose motor and cognitive functions over the course of the disease.
-Prevention of onset of motor and cognitive decline would have substantial impact on a child's ability to achieve major life goals.
+Prevention of onset of motor and cognitive decline would have a dramatic impact on a child's ability to achieve major life goals.
 Caregivers' quality of life and/or ability to achieve major life goals related to education, work, or family life The caregiving impact of MLD is extremely high, as children who progress to severe disease require a substantial amount of caregiving, often causing a parent to leave the workforce, physical and mental distress, and cause significant disruption to family life.
 An effective disease-modifying therapy may substantially decrease the impact of the disease to caregivers and families.
 Patients' ability to manage and sustain treatment given the complexity of regimen Arsa-cel is a one-time gene therapy.
-If successful in preventing onset and progression of MLD, there may be reduced complexity in supportive care treatments as well as navigating insurance.
+If successful in preventing onset and progression of MLD, there may be reduced complexity in supportive care treatments as well as navigating insurance barriers to care.
 Society's goal of reducing health inequities MLD is more common in populations such as the western US Navajos and Alaska Natives, both of whom are underserved populations.
 Use of arsa-cel could reduce health inequities in these populations.
 Arsa-cel is likely to be expensive and offered only at specialized centers due to the rarity of the disease and the intensity of treatment.
 Poor insurance coverage of the treatment could worsen health inequities.
 Limitations in access to arsa-cel due to distance from a treatment center or limited finances could also worsen health inequities.
 ICER did not calculate the Health Improvement Distribution Index (HIDI) because of uncertainties in the prevalence estimates for MLD.
+Other An effective treatment for MLD may change the entire "infrastructure" of care, including effects on screening for affected patients, on the awareness of clinicians, and on the dissemination of understanding about the condition, that may revolutionize how patients are cared for in many ways that extend beyond the treatment itself.